 Maybe all this doesn't sound like much on 'paper' but it's all the spookier for being so apparently haphazard.
 Too bad there's dull stretches of horror host filler with West favorite Tom MANHUNTER Noonan underplaying to the point of sad distraction.
 If nothing else, it contextualizes the inner film proper, adding a whole new chill by association.
 Or if you like- it's filler so West could enter THE ROOST in festivals as a full-length feature.

 TALES FROM THE DARKSIDE

 (1990) Dir.
 John Harrison

-Three stories with past and future stars: James "Ajax" Remar is a struggling artist who is almost killed--but then spared at last minute--by an inner city gargoyle; he falls for Rae Dawn Chong on the same night and has never seen Kwaidan (1964) so never makes the connection.
-Another tale has a young Christian Slater, young Julianne Moore, and young Steve Buscemi encounter a shambling mummy (from an Arthur Conan Doyle story) - really dull.
-Another involves David "New York Dolls" Johansen as a cat assassin hired by wheelchair bound William Hickey in a segment conceived by Stephen King and scripted by George Romero (Season of the Witch).
+Three stories, with past and future stars: James "Ajax from The Warriors" Remar is a struggling artist who is almost killed--but then spared at the last minute--by an inner city gargoyle; he falls for Rae Dawn Chong on the same night and has never seen Kwaidan (1964) so never makes the connection and/or avoids the same mistake.
+Another tale has a young Christian Slater, young Julianne Moore, and young Steve Buscemi encountering a shambling mummy (from an Arthur Conan Doyle story) - future stars or no, it's really dull.
+In another, David "New York Dolls" Johansen is an assassin hired by wheelchair bound William Hickey to kill a cat.
+It's a segment conceived by Stephen King (Breathing Lessons) and scripted by George Romero (Season of the Witch) but you'd never know.
 Debbie Harry as a modern cannibal housewife trying to cook

-I've never been a fan of horror anthologies (except, of course, Bava's Black Sabbath) too many get hung up on the tired old EC comics-style supernatural comeuppance formula.
+I've never been a fan of horror anthologies (except, of course, Bava's Black Sabbath) as too many get hung up on the tired old EC comics-style supernatural comeuppance formula (exceptions might appear, like Toby Dammit) but the film as a whole drags.
 I have the same problems with Darkside.
 Even Debbie Harry is surprisingly flavorless as the cannibal gourmet.
 Haha!
 "Flavorless,"get it?
-The script's loaded with that kind of flavorless joke, but because of the great cast it's still essential viewing, even if only while drunk, half-asleep, and baked as a basted Hansel.
+The script's loaded with that kind of thing.

 (1995) Dir.
 The Wheat Brothers